Fret Work: Level, Crown, And Polish

 What Is A Level Crown and Polish?

-This procedure is often interchangeably referred to as: “fret leveling”, “level, crown, and polish”, “grind and Polish”, a “G and P”, or simply a “fret dressing”.
+This procedure is often interchangeably referred to as: “fret leveling”, “fret milling”, “level, crown, and polish”, “grind and Polish”, a “fret dressing”, or simply a “G and P”.
 All of these terms generally refer to the same task and concern the playing surface of the frets.
 The fret ends may be addressed separately or at the same time via a fret end dressing.

 Poorly Executed or Badly Worn Fret Work Can Lead To: